piclas-framework/piclas/doc/userguide/030_features_models.md

     Particles-DSMC-SelectionProcedure = 1    !
 Multi-relaxation
                                         2    !
 Prohibiting double-relaxation

-Rotational, vibrational and electronic relaxation (not included by default, see Section \ref{sec:dsmc_electronic_relaxation} for details) processes are implemented in PICLas and their specific options to use either constant relaxation probabilities (default) or variable, mostly temperature dependent, relaxation probabilities are discussed in the following sections.
+Rotational, vibrational and electronic relaxation (not included by default, visit Section \ref{sec:dsmc_electronic_relaxation} for details) processes are implemented in PICLas and their specific options to use either constant relaxation probabilities (default) or variable, mostly temperature dependent, relaxation probabilities are discussed in the following sections.
 To achieve consistency between continuum and particle-based relaxation modelling, the correction factor of Lumpkin [@Lumpkin1991] can be enabled (default = F):

     Particles-DSMC-useRelaxProbCorrFactor = T